gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

     rvdw = 1
     pbc = xyz

-..  container:: justify

 Most of these commands have been seen in previous tutorials.
-The most important command is *integrator = steep*, which set the algorithm used by GROMACS as the steepest-descent,
-    which moves the atoms following the direction of the largest forces until one of the stopping criteria is reached :cite:`debye1909naherungsformeln`.
+The most important command is *integrator = steep*, which set the algorithm used by GROMACS as the steepest-descent, which moves the atoms following the direction of the largest forces until one of the stopping criteria is reached :cite:`debye1909naherungsformeln`.

-..  container:: justify

 Run the energy minimization using GROMACS by typing in a terminal:

 ..  code-block:: bash

     gmx grompp -f inputs/em.mdp -c peg.gro -p topol.top -o em-peg gmx mdrun -deffnm em-peg -v -nt 8

-..  container:: justify

 The *-nt 8* option limits the number of threads that GROMACS uses.
 Adjust the number to your computer.

-..  container:: justify

 After the simulation is over, open the trajectory file with VMD by typing in a terminal:

 ..  code-block:: bash

     vmd peg.gro em-peg.trr

-..  container:: justify

 From VMD, the PEG molecule can be seen moving a little by the steepest-descent algorithm.

-..  container:: justify

 Before adding the water, let us reshape the box and recenter the PEG molecule in the box.
 As a first step, let us use a cubic box of lateral size :math:`2.6~\text{nm}`.

 ..  code-block:: bash

     gmx trjconv -f em-peg.gro -s em-peg.tpr -o peg-recentered.gro -center -pbc mol -box 2.6 2.6 2.6

-..  container:: justify

 Select *system* for both centering and output.
 The newly created *gro* file named *peg-recentered.gro* will be used as a starting point for the next step of the tutorial.

 Solvate the PEG molecule
 ========================

-..  container:: justify

 Let us add the water molecules to the system by using *gmx solvate*:

 ..  code-block:: bash

     gmx solvate -cp peg-recentered.gro -cs spc216.gro -o peg-solvated.gro -p topol.top

-..  container:: justify

 Here *spc216.gro* is a default GROMACS file containing a pre-equilibrated water reservoir.

-..  container:: justify

 The newly created file *peg-solvated.gro* contains the water molecules, and a a new line in was added to the topology file *topol.top*:

 ..  code-block:: bw